tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: Data Quality Report
 - Definition: A bdqffdq:ReportConcept comprising a set of data quality bdqffdq:Responses.
 - SubClass Of: ReportConcept
-- Comments: A bdqffdq:DataQualityReport consists of a set of bdqffdq:Responses (bdqffdq:ValidationResponses, bdqffdq:IssueResponses, bdqffdq:MeasureResponses, and bdqffdq:AmendmentResponses) pertaining to a bdqffdq:DataResource that represent the output of a workflow/actor run.
+- Comments: A bdqffdq:DataQualityReport consists of a set of bdqffdq:Responses (bdqffdq:ValidationResponses, bdqffdq:IssueResponses, bdqffdq:MeasurementResponses, and bdqffdq:AmendmentResponses) pertaining to a bdqffdq:DataResource that represent the output of a workflow/actor run.
 These bdqffdq:Responses form an account of the fitness for use of a tested data set for a specified bdqffdq:UseCase, as produced by a bdqffdq:Mechanism.

 ********************